Syntax and semantics¶

 parameter must match the type of the respective positional argument upon instantiation.

-must be equal to the type of parameter
+For example, the type of argument a must be equal to the type of parameter

-.
+acceleration.
 This mechanism allows for automated type checking.
 That is, the

 compiler can automatically check if all relations are instantiated with the correct